-Goal 1: Reduce greenhouse gas emissions, energy and water usage and increase the use of renewable energy and mitigate climate-related impacts.
+Reduce greenhouse gas emissions, energy and water usage and increase the use of renewable energy and mitigate impacts of climate change.

-How can we manage the use of land to minimize environmental impacts on human health and priority waterways?

-What are the priority natural resources and how do we preserve and enhance them?
-What additional programs and policies are needed to reduce resource consumption and increase waste diversion?
+- How can we manage the use of land to minimize environmental impacts on human health and priority waterways? - What are the priority natural resources and how do we preserve and enhance them? - What additional programs and policies are needed to reduce resource consumption and increase waste diversion?